VitorPeixoto97/BetESS-Betting-Platform/README.md

 # BetESS-Betting-Platform
-[AS] Betting platform created by analysing and modelling the client requirements and developed using Design Patterns as a project for "Software Architectures" course in Computer Software Engineering at University of Minho.
+[AS] Betting platform created developed in Java.
+This project includes a first wild version made in hurry.
+The second version includes the implementation of Design Patterns.
+The third version includes a detection of code smells and implementation of Refactoring Techniques.
+This project was developed for "Software Architectures" course in Computer Software Engineering at University of Minho.

 # Contributors